 Other Name: Cream Garland-Lily, Yellow Ginger Lily, Wild Ginger

 Growing up to 5-6 feet tall, the fleshy rhizomes of yellow ginger are edible but not as flavorful as common ginger.
 Gardeners usually grow it for its highly fragrant flowers.
-It also has uses in herbal medicines.

 - Grow it in well-drained and moderately fertile soil.